Shari Redstone: Personal life

-On June 4, 2025, it was reported that Redstone had been diagnosed with thyroid cancer earlier in the spring and had surgery the previous month.
+In June 2025, it was reported that Redstone had been diagnosed with thyroid cancer earlier in the spring and had surgery the previous month.

 Political views

 She has expressed support for Israel, saying: "They're one of the few nations that really represent a democratic society."
 In October 2024, she defended CBS Mornings anchor Tony Dokoupil over his confrontational interview with pro-Palestinian author Ta-Nehisi Coates about his book The Message, saying “I’m very glad that we gave [Coates] an opportunity to speak, but we have to also provide the opportunity to challenge him on what he says.”

 Philanthropy

 As of January 2018, Redstone is a member of the board of directors at Combined Jewish Philanthropies and the board of trustees at Dana Farber Cancer Institute.
-She is also on the board of directors of The National Center on Addiction and Substance Abuse (CASA) at Columbia University and the John F. Kennedy Library Foundation.
+She is also on the board of directors of the National Center on Addiction and Substance Abuse (CASA) at Columbia University and the John F. Kennedy Library Foundation.
 Redstone joined the board and executive committee of "Our Time", a mass-membership organization that stands for the economic interests and political inclusion of young Americans aged 18–30.
 She sat on the local advisory board and executive committee for BUILD, a nonprofit organization that uses entrepreneurship to propel low income youth through high school and into college.